I don’t suppose many people in America have given a talk about Oscar Wilde in a place where Oscar Wilde also gave a talk.

 He is trampling out the vintage where the grapes of wrath are stored.

-Of course, the deity of the verse was not our Apostle of Aestheticism.
-But it did seem that Howe’s lines amusingly evoked Reggie Turner’s prediction that the heavenly Hoskie would be the life and soul of the party.
+But, of course, the deity of the verse was not our Apostle of Aestheticism.
+However, it did seem that Howe’s lines amusingly evoked Reggie Turner’s prediction that the heavenly Hoskie would be the life and soul of the party.

 This made me think and I thought: I’ll drink to that.